Abdulaziz-04/PRCV_FINAL_PROJECT/README.md

 - Trained Models Link : https://drive.google.com/drive/folders/1QvCswOZfy7H-OtVsYRTDVNrXp3F2V6IZ?usp=sharing
     - The CNN-RNN model trained on Flicker8k dataset is present in the folder "cnn_rnn_model"
     - The CNN-RNN With Attention model trained on Flicker8k dataset is present in the folder "cnn_rnn_with_attention_model"
-    - The Vit-Gpt2 model retrained on Flicker8k is present in the folder "ViT_GPT2_Model"
+    - The Vit-Gpt2 model pre-trained on Flicker8k is present in the folder "Vision+GPT2_Pretrained"